 This mask laughs at subzero temperatures and freezing winds.
 Fits snugly yet is very breathable.
-Face mask can be lowered underneath chin, or hood can be pulled back for increased comfort or cooling.
+The face mask can be lowered underneath the chin, or the hood can be pulled back for increased comfort or cooling.
 Fits perfectly under a ski helmet.

 Runs a bit tight around the nose for some wearers.

 Comfortable fleece makes this balaclava both cozy and warm.
 Mesh fabric over the mouth allows wearers to be heard clearly when they speak.
 Cap portion fits snugly and doesn’t slide around under a ski helmet, plus it’s removable if it gets too warm.

 Some find the chin and mouth section of the mask to be too loose.